eddbrown/connect4bot/README.md

 # The Method

-The Ai randomly fills the board a specified number of times for strting with each column and scores each column based on that result.
-It then compares that score with what the opponent would get for placing their piece in the same column on the next go.
+The AI uses Monte Carlo tree search to choose it next move.
+For each column, it places its piece in that column and then randomly fills the the board up until the game is over.
+It scores the column based on how often it won/drew/lost starting with that move.

+Initially it did not work very well at all, seemingly scoring each move similarly.
+However, the key insight was to then score the next players move in that column.
+So it basically plays itself.
+It thinks one move ahead and asks how much better off would this future opponent be if I go here.
+Then it simply scores the column by the difference in the scores!

 # How it performs